PurpleBooth/purplebooth-co-uk-v2/content/post/0004-s-is-for-single-responsibility-principle.md

 +++
+Categories = ["OOP"]
-date = "2015-02-23T19:17:37Z"
+Tags = ["Development", "PHP", "SOLID", "OOP"] date = "2015-02-23T19:17:37Z"
 draft = false
-title = "S is for Single Responsibility Principle"
+title = "S is for Single Responsibility Principle" Description = "How to use the Single Responsibility Principle in PHP.
+The first in a series on SOLID."
 +++

 S is the first letter in SOLID.

 It stands for The Single Responsibility Principle, and means "A Class Should Have One Reason To Change".

 It was first described by Tom DeMarco in 1979.
 He called it Cohesion, in fact you've probably heard the phrase "High Cohesion, Low Coupling" before.
 These days we call it the Single Responsibility Principle, as popularised by  Robert C. Martin (Uncle Bob).